pankod/frontend-challenge/README.md

 Although this is a basic exercise, we’ll be looking for simple, well-designed and tested code in the submission.

+The purpose of this challenge is to evaluate your HTML, CSS, Javascript and React skills and overall approach while composing a simple web app given a set of screens and an JSON feed.
+We will also assess the HTML, CSS, and JS output.

 ## Task

 Using the provided screens as a reference, you’ll need to build a set of React components to render the app.
 You’ll also need to request a JSON feed, filter that data, and use the relevant fields.